nim-lang/Nim/doc/manual.md

 Closure iterators are *resumable functions* and so one has to provide the arguments to every call.
-To get around this limitation one can capture parameters of an outer factory proc:
+To get around this limitation one can capture parameters of an outer factory procedure:

   ```nim
   proc mycount(a, b: int): iterator (): int =